marriage” rel=”attachment wp-att-82066″>

 What words come to mind when you hear the word, submit.

 Well what comes to mind for me is love and strength but this hasn’t always been the case.

 For many years I looked at submission as something that weak women did but through growing in my relationship with Christ I have been given a different perspective, one that has changed my life and my marriage.

 From the day that I gave my life to Christ I have desired to do what was pleasing to Him, but when I discovered that pleasing Him included submitting to my husband, I struggled.

-I had to over time examine my self in the light of Gods word.
-What was revealed was that I refused to submit not because I feared my husband would abuse his power, nor was it genuinely because I thought that my husband was incapable of leading.
+I had to examine my self in the light of Gods word.
+What I learned is I refused to submit not because I feared my husband would abuse his power, nor was it genuinely because I thought that my husband was incapable of leading.

 What it boiled down to at the core was that I was full of pride and selfishness.